 Dosa is the first dish that comes to mind whenever someone talks about Karnataka.
 There are several ways of serving a Dosa.
 Masala dosa is filled with potato and is served with Sambhar and coconut chutney.

 Maharashtra food or Marathi cuisine is more austere as compared to others as Marathi people use mild spices in dishes.
 Wheat, rice, Bajri, Jowar, lentils, vegetables, and fruit are dietary staples.

-Misal Pav is the most popular food of Maharashtra that can be had any time of the day, the tangy and spicy lentil curry which is prepared with either moth beans or sprouted matki and served with Pav bread.
+Misal Pav is the most popular food of Maharashtra that can be had any time of the day; the tangy and spicy lentil curry is prepared with either moth beans or sprouted matki and served with Pav bread.

 The most famous dishes of Mizoram are Bamboo Shoot Fry, Panch Phoran Tarka, Mizo Vawksa, Bai, Koat Pitha, Vawksa Rep, Misa Mach Poora, and Chhum Han.

 Misa Mach Poora is a non-vegetarian dish that is prepared with shrimps, coriander, onions, peppercorns, and lime juice and gives a bold and zesty flavor.

 Rajasthan is probably the most colorful state in India, not only in terms of tourism but also in terms of mouth-watering dishes.
 The scarcity of fresh green vegetables and water has affected Rajasthani cuisine.
 The authentic Rajasthani dishes can last for several days and can be consumed without heating.